marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 [![License](https://img.shields.io/badge/license-MIT-purple.svg)](/LICENSE)

 **DISCLAIMER:**
-This OpenCore EFI works fine on my Thinkpad X380 Yoga.
+This OpenCore EFI works well on my "INTEL" Ideapad 530 Yoga.
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start to get an understanding of the install process.
 It will save many a message instructing you to read the manual.

-With that said I'm happy to help when/where I can.
-When you encounter bug or want to improve this repo, consider opening an issue or pull request.
 You can also find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

 ## 👋 Introduction